China, HK stocks track Asian markets lower ahead of Fed chair's speech | Headlines

 - China

-** Chinese environment protection stocks, however, rose, as investors expected the sector to benefit from the Fukushima discharge. ** An index tracking environmental stocks rose.
-GreenTech Environmental Co surged 21%, while Wave Cyber Shanghai Co and CEC Environmental Protection Co jumped more than 12% each.
+** Chinese environment protection stocks, however, rose, as investors expected the sector to benefit from the Fukushima discharge. ** GreenTech Environmental Co surged 14%, while Wave Cyber Shanghai Co and CEC Environmental Protection Co jumped 10% and 5.1%, respectively.

+** China and Hong Kong property stocks rose after China published detailed rules on securing first-home mortgages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)